SofieVerrewaere/sofieverrewaere.github.io/_posts/2018-11-17-Second place in the European Big Data Prize.md

 participants' working software.
 Yet another data set, verification data (data from the same process, but at a different time period) was used for the verification runs and final ranking of the pre-selected applications by the jury.

 One of the difficulties of this challenge was the unkown test distribution, which made it very difficult to improve the model.
 As little was know of the unseen test data conservative parameter settings were used in the final submission.
 Lot's of inductive biases were used to ease the heavy lifting of the required model.
+These inductive biases will be stressed in throughout the Model Approach.

 ## <a name="modelApproach"><a> Model Approach